DWFlanagan/ntrh/raw_markdown.md

 ### On-Campus Housing

 On-campus housing is not the best standard of living for RPI upperclassmen.
 RPI is one of the most expensive landlords in Troy, and the school demands payment up front.
 A breakage fee is charged to each student in order to provide the school with insurance money so that it can cover the costs of damage done by random vandals, at everyone's expense.
 On-campus housing requires one to use the IBX Phone system, which is RPI's own version of AT&T, and which is slightly more expensive, too; the only alternative is no phone service at all.
 Dorm kitchen facilities are reasonable, but none of the expendables involved in running a kitchen are provided (e.g. paper towels, cleanser, sponges ... ).
 Most of the bathrooms are public in some fashion or another, as are the lounges, kitchens and basements.
 Security regularly warns residents of crime hazards which are still too numerous to be effectively controlled, especially during student vacations.
 Break-ins are fairly common.
 The front doors to most dorms are left unlocked, so almost anyone who wants to enter a dorm can.
-Campus Security can enter any room on campus and search if they have \`\`reasonable cause'', which is far more than Troy Police can do to Troy residents.
+Campus Security can enter any room on campus and search if they have "reasonable cause", which is far more than Troy Police can do to Troy residents.
 Finally, the amount of personal space, that is, the room one individual has to himself, is very limited with on campus housing.
 The gist of this is that RPI is probably the most expensive and impersonal landlord in Troy, for when a student lives on campus, RPI not only controls his academic life, but his home life as well.

 The method of aquiring on-campus housing is the housing lottery.
 The concept behind the lottery is simple.
 The student who enters the lottery is betting $100 that the Office of Housing is going to give them a good room to live in.
-This may not seem so strange to some, but it becomes clear just how far the odds are against the student when one realizes that most of the \`\`good rooms'' are being squatted in, and thus are not going to be on the lottery board anyway!
+This may not seem so strange to some, but it becomes clear just how far the odds are against the student when one realizes that most of the "good rooms" are being squatted in, and thus are not going to be on the lottery board anyway!
 The lottery becomes even more of a political battle when various minority factions claim exemptions to the rules, for reasons ranging from realistic (e.g. handicapped students) to simply selfish.

 ### Institute Apartments